sjkelleyjr/Deadlock/chapters/chapter_04.md

 "Notice what?
 That I copied last year's responses?
 They don't read these things anyway."

-Jordan joined them, carrying a notebook and looking thoughtful.
+Jordan joined them, carrying his customary notebook and looking thoughtful.
 "Actually, I think we should take this seriously.
 Performance reviews can impact promotions and raises."

 "Promotions?"
 Mack said.
 "To what?
 Senior Engineer?
-Lead Engineer?
+Tech Lead?
 Engineering Manager?
 No thanks."

 "Raises, then," Jordan shrugged.
 "Money is money."